THS-International/website/src/markdown-pages/news/spring-2020-reception-comes-to-a-close.md

 ---
-title: Spring 2020 Reception Comes to a Close
+title: End of this Reception
 thumbnail: /./83946529_3078434595523352_1498957295839608832_o.jpg
 description: >-
   The Spring 2020 Reception has officially ended.
 We would like to take this